 Picking a Delta business card is easy — just consider how often you fly and what kind of benefits you’d like to earn.
 If you frequently fly, one of the top-tier cards may suit you better.

-But if you’re not sure whether an airline credit card would be the right choice, compare other travel business credit cards until you find the perfect fit for your company finances.
+But if you’re not sure whether an airline credit card would be the right choice, compare the best travel business credit cards until you find the perfect fit for your company finances.

 Frequently asked questions